Jane Brody

-Jane Ellen Brody (born May 19, 1941) is an American journalist principally covering science and nutrition.
+Jane Ellen Brody (born May 19, 1941) is an American journalist/food writer principally covering science and nutrition.
 She wrote for The New York Times as its weekly "Personal Health" columnist from 1976 to 2022.
 Her column was syndicated nationwide, and she wrote several books on health.
 She was called the "High Priestess of Health" by Time magazine in 2008.